adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-why-placeholders-are-problematic.md

 ## 7. Placeholder text may be mistaken for a value

-People with a good eye may notice that a placeholder has a lower contrast than a real value.
-But many people won't notice it and so they will skip the field thinking it's already filled in.
-Then when the user submits the form they will be shown an error.
+People that don't notice the subtle difference in contrast will skip the field mistaking it for a value.
+When the user submits the form they will be frustratingly shown an error.

 <div class="image">
 	<figure>